 - High APR’s are appealing of course, but they often come with more risk.

-- Be very careful with impermanent loss.
-I still haven’t figured out a reliable way of finding pools with a good record of low impermanent loss (other than using Bancor), but I encourage you to do your own research and experiment with the various calculators out there.
+- Be very careful with impermanent loss (remember that that’s when the value of one or both of the coins or tokens you’re providing liquidity on changes value and you would have been better off just holding those in your wallet rather than providing liquidity).
+I still haven’t figured out a reliable way of finding pools with a good record of low impermanent loss (other than by using Bancor, because it allows you to provide single-sided liquidity via just one coin or token rather than a pair); but, I encourage you to do your own research and experiment with the various calculators out there.

 - Make sure you understand that platform and pool’s fees and rules as well.
 For example, some platforms might charge you a fee for removing liquidity too soon, and some might offer you bonuses for providing liquidity for at least a certain amount of time.